Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 It’s only cadence data, so it’s not important, right?

-Incorrectly Time-Stamped Data
+Incorrectly Timestamped Data

 Incorrect timestamps appear on some data but not others – even inside the same workout.

 Sometimes, after I stop cycling for a few minutes, I see Dura records differently than other devices.
 It seems to ignore periods of zero power data.
-If you look at the peak on the left, you can see the data are in sync, but the peaks on the right no longer match.
+If you look at the peak on the left, you can see that the data are in sync, but the peaks on the right no longer match.
 Note that this is NOT due to auto-pause; unlike power, the 2nd graph shows that the HR data is in sync for the entire section duration. #VeryStrange.

 Dropped Power Data